MaastrichtU-IDS/fair-test/docs/usage.md

         ```yaml title="docker-compose.prod.yml"
         services:
             api:
                 env_file:
                 - secrets.env
         ```

-        To use the secret in development you can also add it to the `docker-compose.yml`, or define it locally in your terminal with `EXPORT APIKEY_BING_SEARCH="yourapikey"`.
+        To use the secret in development you can also add it to the `docker-compose.yml`, or define the env variable locally in your terminal with `export APIKEY_BING_SEARCH="yourapikey"`.
 But be careful not blowing up your quotas.

     3. You can then retrieve this API key in your metrics tests: